duanemalcolm/morphic/doc/tutorial_2d.rst

     :end-before: # Invert and fit the mesh to the data

 Now we invert the A matrix in order to speed up the fitting process and if the mesh to the datacloud.
-Currently we run the fit for a 100 iterations where each iteration involves finding the closest data points for the current mesh and then fitting the mesh to the closest data points.
+Currently we run the fit iteratively where each iteration involves finding the closest data points for the current mesh and then fitting the mesh to the closest data points.
+When the RMS error between the mesh and datacloud stops reducing or 1000 iterations are reached, then the fit will stop.
+These stopping criteria can be changed, see the details on the solve method.

 .. literalinclude:: ../examples/example_2d_fit_lse.py
     :start-after: # Invert and fit the mesh to the data